-The main aim is to propose a construction that would double the internal state and key, and simultaneously we considered building a parallelisable construction.
-Therefore our first idea was to begin with a two-block version of EME (ECB-Mix-ECB) [HR04], shown in Fig. 1, which is known to be classically secure to the birthday bound in the width of the underlying block-cipher:
+The main aim is to propose a construction that would double the internal state and key; simultaneously we also considered building a parallelisable construction.
+Therefore our first idea was to begin with a two-block version of EME (ECB-Mix-ECB) [HR04], shown in Fig. 1a, which is known to be classically secure to the birthday bound in n: